galaxyproject/galaxy-hub/content/news/2023-05-08-tpv-switch/index.md

 In order to determine job execution parameters at runtime and based on factors such as the job inputs, the user submitting the job, cluster status, etc, we needed a different approach
 Galaxy lets you do that with [`Dynamic Destination Mapping`](https://docs.galaxyproject.org/en/latest/admin/jobs.html#dynamic-destination-mapping).

-In the past we used this approach with our own python script, which was called [`Sorting Hat`](https://github.com/usegalaxy-eu/sorting-hat).
+In May of 2018, UseGalaxy.eu started a new project: the [`Sorting Hat`](https://github.com/usegalaxy-eu/sorting-hat).
+The name comes from the character in Harry Potter, so chosen because at the time UseGalaxy.eu had multiple independent clusters backing its computation.
+The hat sorted those jobs into their "houses": the clusters on which they would run.
+It was initially conceived of as "Job Configuration as a Service" and we thought about making it an API endpoint available for all Galaxies, but we decided to scale back our ambitions.

 This python script dynamically modified destinations based on rules that evaluate the specific job characteristics, for example the dataset input size.
 This allows you to allocate more memory for your job based on the input file size.

 In light of J.K.
-Rowling's controversial personal views and statements, we would certainly have chosen the name differently today.
+Rowling's controversial personal views and statements, we would certainly have chosen the name differently today[^1]

 ## Why change a running system?
 So far so good – this python script did its job well for some years, but also came with some limitations.